reubenmc/jtcohen6.github.io/projects/greco-roman-authors/index.md

 * [Discussion](#background) of the theoretical background
 * [Acknowledgments](#acknowledgments), including links to PURM final poster and further information

-Better support for mobile (and most non-desktop screen sizes, and just about all other functionality) still underway.
-Consider it proof of concept, for now.
-At its heart, a proposal: approaching the ancient world's writers visually, geographically, and always in relation.  also available.
+Functionality is limited, but consider it proof of concept, at least.
+At its heart, a proposal: approaching the ancient world's writers visually, geographically, and always in relation.

 ### <a name="background"></a>Theoretical Background